 Several studies identified the need to consider the probability distribution of subpopulations of the data.
 Calculating a TS calibration per class in a multi-class model is proposed in \cite{frenkel2021network}.
 One may consider each class as an identified subpopulation, yet this method still overlooks subpopulations within classes, and is not applicable to binary classification tasks.
-Dirichlet local calibration is the multivariate version of the Beta calibration based on the Dirichlet probability distribution.
+Dirichlet local calibration is the multivariate version of the Beta calibration based on the Dirichlet probability distribution of class labels.

-Multicalibration requires that predictions are accurate not only across the entire sample space, but also within any subpopulation defined by a specified computational class (e.g. decision trees, boolean features) \cite{hebert2018multicalibration} .
+Multicalibration requires that predictions are accurate not only across the entire sample space, but also within any subpopulation defined by a specified computational class (e.g. decision trees, boolean features) \cite{hebert2018multicalibration}.
 Since multicalibration training depends on the pre-identified subpopulations, it might overlook groups which were not chosen to be optimally calibrated.
 Our goal is to develop a method that complements multicalibration by identifying subpopulations that are implicitly learned by the prediction model and may have been overlooked.
 This requires exploration of the mapping of the sample space as it is learned by the predictor.
-We inspire from researches that involve clustering of transformed data.
-Deep Clustering Network (DCN) uses a combination of a learned dimension-reduced data representation to improve clustering \cite{yang2017towards}.
-Deep Embedded Clustering (DEC) clusters a learned representation \cite{xie2016unsupervised}.
-DeepSafe clusters output values of deep neural networks layer to identify uncertain regions \cite{gopinath2017deepsafe}.
-We would like to further enhance the utilization of clusters of learned representations to construct a new calibration method that performs on each cluster independently.
-A cluster-based calibration can show improvement relative to multicalibration by identifying and correcting calibration errors for unknown or emergent subgroups that are not explicitly defined.
-This adaptive approach is a better choice in scenarios where subgroup definitions are not well understood a priori.
-For example, in healthcare, clustering may reveal calibration issues for subgroups defined by combinations of rarely observed conditions, e.g. individuals with both diabetes and rare genetic mutations.
-Moreover, a clustered calibration method would increase interpretability by explicitly identifying subpopulations as clusters.